grnet/synnefo/docs/snf-burnin.rst

 * Connect via SSH and setup the new network interface in server A
 * Connect via SSH and setup the new network interface in server B
 * Connect via SSH to server A and test if server B responds to ping on IPv4 address
-* Disconnect servers from network and verfiy the network details
+* Disconnect servers from network and verify the network details
 * Send delete network request and verify that the network is deleted from the list
-* Send request to delete servers and wait until they are actyally deleted
+* Send request to delete servers and wait until they are actually deleted

 .. _pithostestcase: